prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 A key challenge, when analysing post-translational modifications (PTMs), is to distinguish changes in PTM abundance that are due to altered protein expression from those that reflect a change in the modification stoichiometry (i.e., the fraction of the protein pool that is modified).
 This protocol provides a step-by-step computational workflow to analyze PTM data in the context of total protein expression changes.
 We leverage the `R` packages `prolfquapp` [10.1021/acs.jproteome.4c00911](https://doi.org/10.1021/acs.jproteome.4c00911) for streamlined differential expression analysis [10.1021/acs.jproteome.2c00441](https://doi.org/10.1021/acs.jproteome.2c00441) and `prophosqua` [10.5281/zenodo.15845272](https://doi.org/10.5281/zenodo.15845272) for the integration, analysis, and visualization of PTM and total proteome data.
 The workflow is divided into two main parts:

-1. initial differential expression analysis of the phospho-enriched (site and multisite feature abundances) and total proteome datasets (see **Supplementary Material Section A: Differential expression analysis using `prolfquapp`**)
+1. initial differential expression analysis of the phospho-enriched (site and multisite feature abundances) and total proteome datasets (see **Supplementary Material Section A**)
-2. the integrated analysis of differential PTM usage (see **Supplementary Material Section B: Integration and analysis of PTM features using `prophosqua`**).
+2. the integrated analysis of differential PTM feature usage, by the model first approach (see **Supplementary Material Section B**).
+3. the integrated analysis of differential PTM feature usage, by using the correct first approach (see **Supplementary Material Section C**)
+4. the sequence logo analysis of modified sites (see **Supplementary Material Section D**)

 ### 3.2.1 Data and Software Setup